 Each Major program delves deeply into the subject, and students cultivate an immense skill set at the conclusion.
 As students develop within their Majors, internships and other opportunities exist to work with professionals in their chosen fields.

-Middle School: (1) Classical Ballet (2) Broadway Dance
+Middle School: (1) Classical Ballet (2) Contemporary Dance

-High School: (1) Classical Ballet (2) Broadway Dance
+High School: (1) Classical Ballet (2) Contemporary Dance

-Students Applying to Broadway Dance Should Consider the Following Interests and Skill Sets:
+Students Applying to Contemporary Dance Should Consider the Following Interests and Skill Sets: